 The usual goal of hospital treatment is to keep people alive until the poison disappears or is inactivated by the body.
 Eventually, most poisons are inactivated by the liver or are passed into the urine.

 Poisoning often requires treatment, termed supportive care, to stabilize the heart, blood pressure, and breathing until the poison disappears or is inactivated.
 For example, a person who becomes very drowsy or comatose may need a breathing tube inserted into the windpipe.
-The tube is then attached to a ventilator, which mechanically supports the person’s breathing.
+The tube is then attached to a mechanical ventilator Mechanical Ventilation Mechanical ventilation is use of a machine to aid the movement of air into and out of the lungs.
+Some people with respiratory failure need a mechanical ventilator (a machine that helps air get... read more , which supports the person’s breathing.
 The tube prevents vomit from entering the lungs, and the ventilator ensures adequate breathing.

 In this procedure, a tube is inserted through the mouth or nose into the stomach.
 Water is poured into the stomach through the tube and is then drained out (gastric lavage).
 This procedure is repeated several times.
 If people are drowsy because of the poison, doctors usually first put a plastic breathing tube through the mouth into the windpipe (endotracheal intubation).
 Endotracheal intubation helps keep the gastric lavage liquid from entering the lungs.
 In the hospital, doctors do not give syrup of ipecac to empty the stomach because its effects are inconsistent.

 For either of these methods, small tubes (catheters) are inserted into blood vessels, one to drain blood from an artery and another to return blood to a vein.
 The blood is passed through special filters that remove the toxic substance before being returned to the body.

 Whole-bowel irrigation is a treatment method designed to flush a poison from the gastrointestinal tract.
 It is used only occasionally, for example, for serious poisoning caused by poisons that get stuck in the intestinal tract or need to be moved physically (such as packets of hidden, smuggled drugs) or poisons that are absorbed slowly (such as some sustained-release drugs) or not absorbed by activated charcoal (such as iron and lead).

-Sometimes a solution containing sodium bicarbonate (the chemical in baking soda) is given by vein to make the urine more alkaline or basic (as opposed to acidic).
+Alkaline diuresis is sometimes used.
+With this procedure, a solution containing sodium bicarbonate (the chemical in baking soda) is given by vein to make the urine more alkaline or basic (as opposed to acidic).
 This can increase the amount of certain drugs (such as aspirin and barbiturates) excreted in the urine.